prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 ### MHash/s/$

 MHash/s/$ is basically a way for you to see the price to performance ratio of the card.
 If the number is higher, it means you are getting more for your money.
+A card that uses too much electricity with a low hash rate won't generate much revenue, if any at all.

 It is important to make sure you find a card with a good balance of these stats for the right price.